mccormickt/mccormickt.github.io/README.md

 # [mccormickt.github.io](https://mccormickt.github.io)

-Holds the source of my personal Security blog made using [mdbook](https://github.com/rust-lang/mdBook) and deployed with Github actions.
+Holds the source of my personal blog made using [hugo](https://gohugo.io) and deployed with Github actions.